 The rotating bezel is the most characteristic component of a dive watch.
-Despite its simple function, a timepiece without timing bezel cannot be considered a real dive watch.
+Despite its simple function, a timepiece must have a timing bezel to be considered a real dive watch.

 So what is the rotating bezel’s role in diving?
 Let’s find out now!

-Exact timing is very important to a scuba diver because his/her oxygen supply is always limited.
-It’s very dangerous to not know how much time has elapsed underwater.
-Therefore, the rotating bezel on dive watches acts as a reminder to prevent divers from exceeding their diving time limit.
+Exact timing is crucial to scuba divers because their oxygen supply is always limited.
+It’s very dangerous not to know how much time has elapsed underwater.
+Therefore, the rotating bezel on dive watches is a reminder to prevent divers from exceeding their diving time limit.

 Basically, we can use the rotating bezel in two ways